 We have split our results into two sections, which explore both the locations that people find more challenging as well as what themes or principles seem to make certain spaces easier or harder than others.
 Each of these sections have a set of questions for businesses or organisations to help you start to think about adaptations that could support autistic people in different locations.

 We used a process called reflexive thematic analysis to analyse what people told us in our focus groups.
 We identified 6 themes and 15 subthemes or principles that could make different locations easier or more difficult to visit.
 People also identified that these can often overlap with one another.
-Each of our different themes contains questions to consider for business owners/organisations about ways they could make their spaces more autism friendly.
+Each of our different themes contains questions for business owners/organisations to help you think about ways you could make a spaces more enabling.
 Learn more on our page about the principles of sensory environments.

-We used an approach called content analysis to identify which locations people regularly identify as being more challenging than others.
+We used an approach called content analysis to identify locations people regularly identify as being more enabling or disabling than others.
 Our focus groups identified a range of different locations.
-The five most common locations were supermakets, eateries (restaurants and cafés), high streets and town/city centres, public transport, and healthcare settings (e.g. GP surgeries and hospitals).
-Learn more on our page on the different challenging locations we identified.
+The five most common disabling locations were supermakets, eateries (restaurants and cafés), high streets and town/city centres, public transport, and healthcare settings (e.g. GP surgeries and hospitals).
+Learn more about these spaces on our page about the top disabling locations.

 Findings from Social Media Posts

-On our social media channels such as Twitter, Facebook and Instagram, we asked people a range of questions about what locations they find easier or more difficult and why.
-We also asked people to tell us about specific locations that people have reported can be challenging such as supermarkets and healthcare settings.
+On our social media channels (Twitter, Facebook and Instagram), we asked people a range of questions about which locations they find more or less enabling due to the sensory environment and why.
+We also asked people to tell us more about specific locations that people have reported can be more challenging such as supermarkets and healthcare settings.

 We wanted to learn whether the themes we identified in the focus groups were similar or different to what people reported in replies to our social media posts.
 We used a process called reflexive thematic analysis to review the data.
 We found that while not every subtheme was represented in detail, people discussed each of the different themes such as the lack of space in many public places and the challenges caused by a location’s unpredictability.
 Learn more at our page comparing each of the themes identified in the focus groups.

 We used content analysis to explore which locations people commonly identified as being either accessible or more challenging.
-We wanted to find out which locations were often easier or more difficult to manage and investigate whether these were the same as what we found in our focus groups.
+We wanted to find out which locations people reported as easier or more challenging and investigate whether these were the same locations we found in our focus groups.
 Learn more on our page comparing those identified in the social media posts and in our focus groups.

 On our social media posts, people identified that there are a range of areas that they feel business owners and neurotypical people misunderstand about autism and sensory processing.
 These include the variability of sensory processing difficulties and the negative impacts that more difficult sensory environments can have on an individual.
 Learn more on our page on what autistic people want neurotypical people and businesses to learn about sensory processing difficulties in public spaces.